The phone rang. Alex Fullerton’s preschool teacher was on the line. “Is everything alright at home?” she inquired.

 After swirling his way through his childhood and adolescence, Alex Fullerton officially started his career in wine working as a cellar hand for Penner-Ash Wine Cellars and Bergström Wines.
 He came into the world of winemaking with scientific curiosity and a deep appreciation for wine’s ability to transcend language, culture, and place.
 His family’s journeys through Burgundy, Bordeaux, Champagne, and other Old World regions instilled a deep respect for the art and culture of wine and winegrowing.
 Alex first learned the winemaking process through hands-on work in the winery, and by asking mentors like Josh Bergström and Lynn Penner-Ash an uncountable number of questions about tending vines and making wine.

-Alex is currently finishing his viticulture and enology degree at Oregon State University.
-Having already developed a substantial understanding of wine production, he has taken full advantage of his time in the classroom to further explore the art and science of winemaking.
-“I am able to delve deeper into the subject because of my experience, and am able to more confidently focus on topics that interest or challenge me.”
-He strives to achieve a balance between his first-hand experience and his classroom knowledge in order to make authentic, age-worthy wines that profoundly speak the language of this place—the Willamette Valley.
+Alex studied viticulture and enology at Oregon State University.
+Having already developed a substantial understanding of wine production, he took full advantage of his time in the classroom to further explore the art and science of winemaking.
+“I was able to delve deeper into the subject because of my experience, and more confidently focused on topics that interested and challenged me.”
+He strives to achieve a balance between his first-hand experience and his classroom knowledge in order to make authentic, age-worthy wines that speak the language of this place—the Willamette Valley.